-The use of susceptibilities in neural network interpretability, as pioneered by Baker et al. (2025) and further developed in a series of recent papers (Wang et al. 2025; Gordon et al. 2026; Wang & Murfet 2026), including under the name of Bayesian influence functions (Kreer et al. 2025; Adam et al. 2025; Lee et al. 2025), has its roots in the theory of statistical mechanics.
+For example, susceptibilities are a standard tool for the physicist trying to understand a material.
+The use of susceptibilities for neural network interpretability, as pioneered by Baker et al. (2025) and further developed in a series of recent papers (Wang et al. 2025; Gordon et al. 2026; Wang & Murfet 2026), including under the name of Bayesian influence functions (Kreer et al. 2025; Adam et al. 2025; Lee et al. 2025), has been developed empirically and theoretically.
 In this post, we will describe susceptibilities in the original setting of statistical physics, which illuminates and motivates their use as an interpretability tool.

 The Boltzmann Distribution